deepin-community/qt6-webengine/src/3rdparty/chromium/net/docs/adding_doh_providers.md

 1. If a provider must be intially disabled or partially disabled, e.g. because a provider with significant usage has requested a gradual controlled rollout, a Googler must modify the `DnsOverHttps.gcl` experiment config.

+    *** aside
+    TODO(dmcardle): Document the new procedure here, which will involve creating starting a new experiment for each gradual rollout.
+For some period of time, we'll need to mirror changes between new per-provider experiments and the old `DnsOverHttps.gcl`.
+Also mention that changes should be reflected in `testing/variations/fieldtrial_testing_config.json`.
+    ***

 ## Dynamic control